 By 1964, however, the promise of operational MT systems still seemed distant and the sponsors set up a committee, which recommended in 1966 that funding for MT should be reduced.
 It brought to an end a decade of intensive MT research activity.
 (Hutchins 1986:39)

 It is then perhaps not surprising that the mid-1960s saw the birth of another discipline: Computer Assisted Language Learning (CALL).
-The PLATO project, which was initiated at the University of Illinois in 1960, is widely regarded as the beginning of CALL - although CALL was just part of a huge package of general Computer Assisted Learning (CAL) programs running on mainframe computers.
-PLATO IV (1972) was probably the version of this project that had the biggest impact on the development of CALL.
-At the same time, another American university, Brigham Young University, received government funding for a CALL project, TICCIT (Time-Shared Interactive, Computer Controlled Information Television) (Levy1997:18).
+The PLATO project, which was initiated at the University of Illinois in 1960, is widely regarded as the beginning of CALL - although CALL was just part of this huge package of general Computer Assisted Learning (CAL) programs running on mainframe computers.
+PLATO IV (1972) was probably the version of this project that had the biggest impact on the development of CALL (Hart 1995).
+At the same time, another American university, Brigham Young University, received government funding for a CALL project, TICCIT (Time-Shared Interactive, Computer Controlled Information Television) (Jones 1995).
 Other well-known and still widely used programs were developed soon afterwards:

-In recent years, the development of CALL has been greatly influenced by the technology and by our knowledge of and our expertise with it, so that not only the design of most CALL software, but its classification has been technology-driven.
-Wolff (1993:21) distinguishes five groups of applications:
+In recent years the development of CALL has been greatly influenced by the technology and by our knowledge of and our expertise in using it, so that not only the design of most CALL software, but also its classification has been technology-driven.
+For example, Wolff (1993:21) distinguished five groups of applications:

 The late 1980s saw the beginning of attempts which are mostly subsumed under Intelligent CALL (ICALL), a "mix of AI [Artificial Intelligence] techniques and CALL" (Matthews 1992b:i).
-Early AI-based CALL was not without its critics, however (Last 1989):
+Early AI-based CALL was not without its critics, however:

 In going down this dangerous path, it seems to me that we are indeed seeking to marginalise humanity and create a race of computerised monsters which, when the power of decision-making is given into their hands, will decree that the human race, with its passions, inconsistencies, foibles and frailties, should be declared redundant, and that the intelligent machine shall inherit the earth.
 And that, fundamentally, is why my initial enthusiasm has now turned so sour.
 (Last 1989:153)